provo-lol/zaansverzet/content/bevrijdingstoer/bevrijdingstoer-organisatie.en.md

 Stand up for the liberation of Palestine.
 Take part in the Liberation Tour 2024!

-In the run-up to 5 May, distribute liberation posters and flyers in your own town, so that people can hang these up in solidarity with the Palestinian liberation.
+In the run-up to 5 May, distribute liberation posters and -flyers in your own town, so that people can hang these up in solidarity with the Palestinian liberation.
+Or do a postering round yourself.

 No one is free until Palestine is free.

 ## Take part

-How can you take part in the Liberation tour?
+How can you take part in the liberation tour?

-1. **Order** the free liberation [posters](https://derodelap.nl/product/palestinavrij-poster/) and [flyers](https://derodelap.nl/product/vrij-palestina-flyers/) (shipping costs only).
+1. **Order** the free liberation [posters](https://derodelap.nl/product/palestinavrij-poster/) and [flyers](https://derodelap.nl/product/vrij-palestina-flyers/) (shipping costs only, minimum order of 50 items).
+Or [download the image](#download-the-image) to print it yourself.
-2. **Choose** one or more dates between now and 5 May on which you would like to distribute your liberation posters and flyers locally.
+2. **Choose** one or more dates between now and 5 May on which you're going to distribute your liberation posters and flyers locally.
-3. **Register** your action(s) as part of the Liberation tour agenda, using the following [registration form](#register-your-action). (optional)
+3. **Register** your action(s) as part of the liberation tour agenda, using the following [registration form](#register-your-action). (_optional_)

 You're all set! 🎉